-- For one, you’re acknowledging the value of their time and empathizing with their situation—they probably get a bunch of shitty cold calls every day.
+- First, you’re acknowledging the value of their time and empathizing with their situation—they probably get a bunch of shitty cold calls every day.

 - You’re also offering them a competitive advantage.
 Other prospects might not see the value of your product or service, but the smart ones do.

-- And you’re taking things a step further by explaining how little time it takes to gain that competitive advantage.
+- And you’re taking things further by explaining how little time it takes to gain that competitive advantage.

-If you’re polite, charming, and confident, most prospects will give you three more minutes to make your case.
+Most prospects will give you three more minutes to make your case if you're polite, charming, and confident.

 After you’ve bought yourself a few minutes, ask this question to identify the prospect’s needs and demonstrate your expertise: